How to Quit Your Job Without a Master Plan

-From the time we’re kids, people are asking us: What do you want to do when you’re grown up?
-While hardly any of us really became actresses, athletes or ballerinas, we’re always told that we must have a career plan in order to be successful.
+From the time we’re kids, people ask us: What do you want to do when you’re grown up?
+While hardly any of us became actresses, athletes, or ballerinas, we’re constantly told that we must have a career plan to succeed.

-Early in our school lives, we need to decide what specialty we want to choose, which path we want to follow.
-We’re always pushed to have a plan and most of us start seriously thinking about what they want to be already at the young age of a teenager.
+Early in our school lives, we need to decide what specialty we want to choose and which path to follow.
+We’re always pushed to have a plan, and most of us start seriously thinking about what we want to be already at the young age of a teenager.

 I had no clue.
-I only knew what I didn’t want to do: become a teacher, like my parents or become a doctor because I’m not a fan of seeing blood.
-I’d definitely not work in banking because I wasn’t a fan of maths either.
+I only knew what I didn’t want to do: become a teacher, like my parents, or become a doctor because I’m not a fan of seeing blood.
+I’d not work in banking because I wasn’t a fan of maths either.

-I considered studying law because my uncle is a judge and it seemed like a job with a great work-life-balance (at least it seems like observing him) but law seemed too dry and boring for me.
+I considered studying law because my uncle is a judge, and it seemed like a job with an outstanding work-life balance (at least it looks like observing him), but law seemed too dry and dull for me.

-Basically, I had no idea what I wanted to be.
+I had no idea what I wanted to be.
 I knew I wanted to go to university and study something.
 But what?
-Most of the curricula sounded too scientific (chemistry, physics, maths), too fluffy (social sciences, business sciences, political sciences, media sciences – what does that even mean?) or too “interesting but there’s no money in that” (history of art, archeology).
+Most of the curricula sounded too scientific (chemistry, physics, maths), too fluffy (social sciences, business sciences, political sciences, media sciences – what does that even mean?), or too “interesting, but there’s no money in that” (history of art, archeology).

 As I approached my diploma, people kept asking me: what do you want to do after your studies?
 Do you want to be an interpreter?
 Do you want to be a translator?
 Don’t you think you should also study something else?

-Something more substantial, like business sciences… There are not many positions which need languages in that area where you live.
+Something more substantial, like business sciences… There are not many positions that need languages in the area where you live.
 Will you move?
-I didn’t really have a clue but I thought, I’d figure something out once I had my degree.
+I didn’t know, but I thought I’d figure something out once I had my degree.

 This is the second important factor for your successful career: Trust in your abilities and that things will work out, even if you don’t see the clear path ahead.